janssen70/hybrid_ai/README.md

 Send "Best Snapshots" from Axis Scene Analytics to Gemini for further analysis

 It works by listening to Consolidated Tracks which come with a Best Snapshot.
-It requires a number of things to be set up.
+It requires a number of things to be set up first.
 The instructions below take some shortcuts.
 These are fine if you do not regularly use MQTT or Python.
 You will know what to do when you do.